osquery/osquery/docs/wiki/deployment/yara.md

 +--------------------+----------+------------+---------+----------------+-------------+-------+
 | /Users/wxs/tmp/foo | tmp      | 1430078285 | CREATED | 33859499       | always_true | 1     |
 +--------------------+----------+------------+---------+----------------+-------------+-------+
 osquery>
 ```

-The **file_changes** table recorded that a file named */Users/wxs/tmp/foo* was created with the corresponding hashes and a timestamp.
+The **file_events** table recorded that a file named */Users/wxs/tmp/foo* was created with the corresponding hashes and a timestamp.

 The **yara_events** table recorded that 1 matching rule (*always_true*) was found when the file was created.
 In this example every file will always have at least one match because I am using a rule which always evaluates to true.
 In this next example I'll issue the same command to create a file in a monitored directory but have removed the *always_true* rule from my signature files.